Wang Hui (intellectual): Biography

 Wang Hui was born in Yangzhou, Jiangsu, in 10 October 1959.
 After finishing high school in Yangzhou, Wang Hui worked for two years as a factory worker before entering college.
 He completed his undergraduate studies at Yangzhou University (then Yangzhou Normal College), and then graduate studies at Nanjing University and the Chinese Academy of Social Sciences, where he received his Ph.D. in 1988.

 Wang Hui was a participant in the 1989 Tiananmen Square protests.
 He was investigated about his involvement, but nothing significant or serious was found.
-He was later sent to "re-education" (“锻炼”, not to be confused with Re-education through labor “劳动教养”) in Shangluo, Shaanxi, for one year.
-He has been called the leader of the New Left, although Wang Hui has refused this label:
+He was later sent to accumulate experience in Shangluo, Shaanxi, for one year.